Maxthecoder1/Rock-Paper-Scissors-vs-COMP-Cpp-console-app-/README.md

-# Rock-Paper-Scissors-vs-COMP-C-console-app-
+# Rock-Paper-Scissors-vs-COMP-C++-console-app-
 Rock, Paper, Scissors vs COMP!( C++ console app)
 I had a wonderful time making this project and I'm going to have an even more wonderful time playing this game in between games of League of Legends.
-I used ASCI art for the rock paper and scissors moves.
+I browsed Google for ASCII art for the rock paper and scissors moves.
 I would say that was the hardest part.
-The rest was simple game and menu logic.
+The rest was simple game and menu logic that was wrapped into a RPS game class.
+Once an RPS game object is instantiated in the main, I just call the run member function.
 I also added a wisecracking computer player.
 It's remarks are random using srand.
 Please check it out and enjoy!